 If you feel anxious...

-If you change your mind after starting active surveillance you can tell your doctor at any stage that you would like to have treatment.
+Remember that if you change your mind after starting active surveillance you can tell your doctor at any stage that you would like to have treatment

 Advantages and disadvantages of active surveillance